 Every genealogist wants to walk the land of his ancestors.
 That’s why I went to Finland and Russia.
 There I did some walking, and my husband/tech advisor did a lot of driving.
 Our trip included three very different segments.

 Flying on Icelandair, we landed in the capital city of Helsinki and stayed a couple of days.
 This allowed us to get over any jet lag and learn a little about modern Finnish culture.
 By staying in a downtown hotel we could walk everywhere we wanted to go.
-The iconic Finnish department store, Stockman’s, lay just across the street.
-I looked at the famous Itala glassware there but did not purchase any.
+The iconic Finnish department store, Stockmann’s, lay just across the street.
+I looked at the famous Iitala glassware there but did not purchase any.

 The morning after our arrival we walked to see the famous Church of the Rock (Temppeliaukio) and then went on to the National Museum of Finland (http://www.nba.fi/en/nationalmuseum).
 We viewed their exhibits of artifacts arranged in chronological order from prehistoric times until today.
 I found the 19th-century throne room just astounding.
 It includes a real red velvet and gilt throne and luminous portraits of every Russian czar and czarina who ruled over the Duchy of Finland (1809-1917).
 My grandmother’s family emigrated to America during the Duchy period.